janelle553/janelle553/README.md

 - 👋 Hi, I’m @janelle553
+- Janelle Leonard
 - 👀 I am a technical writer with 6+ years experience
+- The files here are samples of my past work
 - 🌱 I’m currently looking for new opportunities
 - 📫 How to reach me janelle553@gmail.com
 - 😄 Pronouns: She/Her